Ivan Ivan (ice hockey): Playing career

 Ivan was not selected in the NHL entry draft.
 He turned professional in 2023, signing a contract with the Colorado Eagles of the American Hockey League (AHL).
 He appeared in 67 games and registered 31 points (12 goals, 19 assists).
 On 5 March 2024, he signed a two-year contract with the Colorado Avalanche of the National Hockey League (NHL).
-Although initially reassigned to the Eagles for the 2024–25 season, he was recalled from the AHL before Opening Night.
-He made his NHL debut on 9 October against the Vegas Golden Knights, playing just under 10 minutes.
+Although initially reassigned to the Eagles for the 2024–25 season, he was recalled from the AHL before NHL season's opening night.
+Ivan made his NHL debut on 9 October, against the Vegas Golden Knights, playing just under 10 minutes.
 In doing so, he became the first NHL player in history to have the same first and last name.
 He was reassigned to the AHL the following day.
-Ivan scored his first NHL goal on 24 October 2024, assisted by Nathan MacKinnon and Casey Mittelstadt.
+Ivan scored his first NHL goal on 24 October, assisted by Nathan MacKinnon and Casey Mittelstadt.

+In the season, Ivan featured in 9 regular season games with the President Trophy winning Avalanche, while playing predominately with the Colorado Eagles in the AHL.
+Appearing in 66 games with the Eagles, Ivan recorded 11 goals and 15 assists for 26 points.
+He also skated in 17 games during the 2026 Calder Cup Playoffs, ranking second on the team with 15 playoff points.

+On 27 June 2026, Ivan was traded at the 2026 NHL entry draft by the Avalanche to the Boston Bruins in exchange for Fabian Lysell.
+As a restricted free agent, Ivan agreed to terms with the Bruins on a one-year, two-way contract through the season on 30 June 2026.

 International play

-Ivan played for the Czech under-17 national team in 2018–19.
-He competed at the Hlinka Gretzky Cup in 2019–20 and later for the Czech U20 national team at the 2022 World Junior Ice Hockey Championships.
+Ivan played for the Czech Republic under-17 national team in 2018–19.
+He competed at the 2019 Hlinka Gretzky Cup in and later for the Czech Republic under-20 national team at the 2022 World Junior Championships.

 Personal life

 Ivan was born on 20 August 2002 in Ostrava, Czech Republic.
-Both his father and brother played hockey.
+Both his father and brother played ice hockey.
 He told ColoradoEagles.com the origin of his name: "My dad's name is Marek, and his last name is Ivan.
 Since Marek and Ivan are both first names, people were always wondering whether his name was Marek or Ivan, so he made it easier for me.
 I like it and it’s special because there are not many people with my name."

-He grew up an Avalanche fan in Czechia after playing as them on a PlayStation hockey video game.
+He grew up an Avalanche fan in the Czech Republic after playing as them on a PlayStation ice hockey video game.